Virus cluster at nightclub sets off new Beijing clampdown - NewsBreak

 The outbreak prompted authorities in the sprawling Chaoyang district to put school back online, with the exception of students taking middle and high school placement exams.
 Sports gatherings in the city have also been put on hold.

-Chaoyang, home to more than 3 million people, has ordered three consecutive days of mass testing, with long lines forming and wait times of two hours or more in some places.
+Chaoyang has ordered daily mass testing, with long lines forming and wait times of two hours or more.

-In the city of Shanghai, 502 people have been linked to three positive tests detected Thursday among patrons of the Red Rose Beauty Salon.
+In Shanghai, 502 people have been linked to three positive tests detected June 9 among patrons of the Red Rose Beauty Salon.
 The individuals involved come from 15 districts across the city of 25 million people, prompting the first large-scale restrictions since the lockdown was formally ended June 1.

 With mass testing and restrictions on movement back in force, streets and supermarkets emptied again over the weekend.